Sweet Corn Caprese Salad is a fun twist on the classic Caprese Salad. Serve this simple summer salad recipe with a grilled main, or all on its own.

 - Keep rotating/slicing until all the kernels are sliced off.

-Watch How to Do It!
+Watch How to Do It

 Lastly drizzle on your favorite Italian dressing then add lots of salt and pepper.
-I highly recommend my BEST EVER Italian Vinaigrette but will also admit to having three bottles of Bisignano’s Italian Dressing in my pantry at all times.
+I highly recommend my Homemade Italian Vinaigrette but will also admit to having three bottles of Bisignano’s Italian Dressing in my pantry at all times.
 It’s only sold here locally, unfortunately, but if you can get your hands on a bottle you will flip for it.
 Best.
 Dressing.
 EVER!

 Give the Sweet Corn Caprese Salad a big toss to coat then let it sit for 15-30 minutes (or up to a few hours) to let the flavors meld.
 Oh my gosh, this simple caprese corn salad recipe is so, so good!
 I hope you’re able to give it a try before sweet corn season comes to a close – enjoy!